-The most successful candidates explicitly explored the importance of reading and drawing in helping children learn to write.
-The most successful candidates integrated specific examples of children's written language such as handwriting, spelling, punctuation and grammar and syntax into their answers.
-These answers referred confidently to the work of researchers such as Kroll, Vann, Vygotsky, Gundlach and Bereiter and clearly identified and evaluated a variety of written acquisition models such as cognitive, physiological, interactional, experimental and developmental.
-These candidates also examined the contribution of reading, drawing and narrative to the development of writing skills, syntax, semantic relations, motor skills and the relationship between phonemes and graphemes.
-The most successful candidates explored written language acquisition as an active and deductive process (eg experimentation), the role of correction, the impact of new technologies, eg keyboards, different forms of writing and their contexts (eg diaries), systematic orthographical variation, acquisition of writing as an interactive process, links between speech and writing, some rules and principles applied by children, eg word order, negation, agreement of word classes, tense and sentence boundaries, a view of the nature of written language acquisition as a developmental and cognitive process and evaluated research and theories about written language acquisition critically.
+The most successful candidates explicitly explored the extent to which all children go through the same stages when learning to write.
+In doing so, they examined in detail theories about stages of acquisition of writing skills such as Kroll's preparatory, consolidation, differentiation, integration stages and Barclay's scribbling, mock letters, conventional letters, phonetic spelling and correct spelling stages.
+The most successful candidates referred confidently to the work of other researchers such as Vann, Vygotsky, Gundlach and Bereiter and clearly identified and evaluated a variety of written acquisition models such as cognitive, physiological, interactional, experimental and developmental.
+These answers integrated specific examples of children's written language such as handwriting, spelling, punctuation, grammar and syntax into their answers.
+These candidates also examined the contribution of reading, drawing and narrative to the development of writing skills, semantic relations, motor skills and the relationship between phonemes and graphemes.
+The most successful candidates explored written language acquisition as an active and deductive process (eq experimentation), the role of correction, the impact of new technologies, eq keyboards, different forms of writing and their contexts (eg diaries), acquisition of writing as an interactive process, links between speech and writing, some rules and principles applied by children, eg word order, negation, agreement of word classes, tense and sentence boundaries.

-Most candidates showed some awareness of the importance of speech and reading in children's acquisition of writing skills and some examined features of handwriting, spelling and punctuation as well as giving some consideration to the role of drawing in augmenting imaginative content.
+Most candidates showed some awareness of the importance of speech and reading in children's acquisition of writing skills and some examined features of handwriting, spelling and punctuation as well as giving a general account of one or two stages of written acquisition.